talwrii/twitter-exodus/readme.md

 ## Limitations of mastodon and work arounds

+### There doesn't seem to be a user search built in to mastodon

+You can use this site: https://search.noc.social/ which search across many sites.

 ### The people you want to follow might be on twitter

 ### Discovering new people and information